The Dating Photo

 I like to blend a touch of beauty (sensitivity, really) into the online world of dating.
 By focusing on the backdrop more than the profile, I can speak without talking: I am deep.
 I am solitary.
 Most importantly, I am free.

 The silence was deafening.
 Other photographs, photographs that came nowhere near me, sported long hair and flying, animated butterflies.
 How did they get there?
 I gazed at filtered lighting, girls on hammocks and many, many bikinis.
-These photographs were out of reach.
+These photographs were always out of reach.

 I wrote to the other photos using as little words as possible.
 An emoticon.
 A winky.
 No, not a winky: a face with devil horns.